-No. 1 overall Najee Harris seems headed for Alabama
+No. 1 overall recruit Najee Harris seems headed for Alabama

 The person was not authorized to speak because Harris family’s request has not been made public.

 Harris declined interview requests Thursday at practice for Saturday’s Army Bowl.
 He told news reporters earlier in the week that he did not plan a public announcement and was going to show up at the college of his choice – either Michigan or Alabama – and enroll.
 Classes begin Jan.
-11 at Alabama and Jan.
-13 at Michigan.
+11 at Alabama and began yesterday at Michigan.

 The flight change was first reported by 247Sports.